Harikalatheeswaran/Python-Summer-Camp/Day_00.md

 ---

+## 🤔 What is Python?

+Python is a programming language that helps us talk to computers.

+With Python, you can build:

+- Games 🎮
+- Websites 🌐
+- Apps 📱
+- Robots 🤖
+- AI tools 🤖

+Even big companies use Python:
+- Google
+- Netflix
+- Instagram

+Cool right? 😄

+---

 ## 🐍 Python Installation Guide (Windows)

 Follow these simple steps to install Python on your Windows computer.
 Don’t worry—just go step by step!